shahab-ai/google-foobar/level_5/dodge_the_lasers/README.md

 floor(5*sqrt(2)) +
 =1+2+4+5+7=19
 so the function would return "19".

-Str_n will be a positive integer between 1 and 10^100 , inclusive.
+str_n will be a positive integer between 1 and 10^100 , inclusive.
 Since n can be very large (up to 101 digits!), using just sqrt(2) and a loop won’t work.
 Sometimes , it’s easier to take a step back and concentrate not on what you have in front of you , but on what you don’t.